Ricky12Awesome/kbot/README.md

 - and more coming soon!

 # Change Log
+- # 0.3.3
+  - Added 8ball command
+  - Added Mention bot to get prefix or run commands
+  - Removed "Please us prefix" if you typed a command with no prefix
 - # 0.3.2
   - Fixed info command giving incorrect command count.
 - # 0.3.1